1. Home

 Class C-60: Two Cylinders Angled at 23.5 Degrees, Three Trucks

-Finally, the Class C was the largest, heaviest, and most powerful ever built debuting in 1897.
-The model was available in sizes ranging from 50 to 100 tons and was the only style offered with a three-truck setup.
-In many ways the Class C model was the most popular for the reasons mentioned above.
+Debuting in 1897, the Class C was the largest, heaviest, and most powerful.
+The model was available in sizes ranging from 50 to 100 tons and the only style offered with a three-truck setup.
+In many ways the Class C was the most popular for the reasons mentioned above.

-However, it also had an additional advantage after 1914 when Climax swapped out its Stephenson valve gear for the Walschaert design.
+However, it also had an additional advantage.
+After 1914, Climax swapped out its Stephenson valve gear for the Walschaert design.
 Because it was placed on the outside of the locomotive and had fewer moving parts the Walschaert was less expensive and easier to maintain.

 Thanks to William Simonton for help with the information on this page.